APNS secretary general’s mother laid to rest in Islamabad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Nazneen Abid Ali, mother of Sarmad Ali, managing director and president revenue of Jang Group and secretary general of the All Pakistan Newspapers Society, was laid to rest at Islamabad graveyard here on Saturday.
+ISLAMABAD: Nazneen Abid Ali, mother of Sarmad Ali, managing director and president revenue of the Jang Group and secretary general of the All Pakistan Newspapers Society, was laid to rest at D-8 graveyard here on Saturday.

-Soon after funeral, President Arif Alvi visited the house of Sarmad Ali, condoled with him over his mother’s death and prayed to Allah Almighty rest the departed soul in peace.
+Soon after the funeral, President Arif Alvi visited the house of Sarmad Ali, condoled with him over his mother’s death and prayed to Allah Almighty to rest the departed soul in peace.

 Her Namaz-e-Janaza was offered at the graveyard after Asr prayers.
 Railways Minister Sheikh Rashid Ahmad, Kashmir Committee Chairman Fakhar Imam, Pakistan Muslim League-N (PML-N) leaders Danyal Aziz, Anjum Aqeel Khan, Sardar Mahtab Khan, Jamaat-e-Islami Secretary General Ameer Azeem, Kazakhstan ambassador in Pakistan, former information minister and senator Javed Jabbar, former federal minister Anwar Aziz Chaudhry, ex-secretary Election Commission Kanwar Dilshad, Mayor Islamabad Sheikh Ansar Aziz, Deputy Mayor Syed Zeeshan Naqvi, known political and social personality Jamal Nasir, Resident Editor Daily Jang Hanif Khalid, Bureau Chief Islamabad Hafiz Tahir Khalil, Editor The News Amir Ghauri, Editor Investigation The News Ansar Abbasi, former president chamber of commerce and industry Zafar Bakhtawari, ex-PIO Ashfaq Gondal, ex-president PFUJ Afzal Butt, PFUJ President Pervez Shaukat, National Press Club’s former president Tariq Chaudhry, Akhbar Farosh Union’s lifetime General Secretary Tika Khan, Nawa-e-Waqt columnist Aslam Khan, Jang Group Director Marketing Syed Amjad Ali, Jang Employees Union President Nasir Chishti, Jang Media Group journalists, marketing staff, prominent political and social personalities, office-bearers and representatives of APNS, CPNE, Newspaper Hawkers attended the Namaz-e-Janaza.